BLACKBOARD LOGIN INFORMATION

 Your password will be your student ID number (do not include the dash).
 This is not your SSN but rather your NWOSU student ID number.
 You will need to change your password when you login to Blackboard to protect the security of your account.
 To do this, select Personal Information from the menu and then select Change Password.

 Please review the Online Testing Tips below before attempting an exam on Blackboard.

-Internet Explorer 11 does not work well with Blackboard.
-We recommend that you use Internet Explorer 9 or 10, or a Stable Channel Release of Chrome or Firefox.
-Do not use Internet Explorer 11 with Blackboard.
+We recommend that you use a Stable Channel Release of Chrome.
+You could also use Internet Explorer 9 or newer, or a Stable Channel Release of Firefox.

 If you need help with Blackboard, email firstname.lastname@example.org or call (580) 327-8181.
 Helpdesk hours are as follows: